DavidBK/shampoo/Node/Asynchronous-Javascript.md

 ### Async Await

-Async Await is a new way to write asynchronous code and is a "syntactic sugar" for promises.
+Async Await is a new way to write asynchronous code and is [kind a](https://mathiasbynens.be/notes/async-stack-traces) "syntactic sugar" for promises.
 Moreover it is has a better DX (async stack trace support and debug step through)

 An async function is a function declared with the `async` keyword, and the `await` keyword is permitted within it.
 The async and await keywords enable asynchronous, promise-based behavior to be written in a cleaner style, avoiding the need to explicitly configure promise chains.